 Students are expected to complete assigned weekly readings and to prepare questions based on these readings for group discussion.
-A midterm problem set and final exam are required.
-The Midterm Problem Set will be posted on Courseworks June 29 and due July 6.
-The Final Problem Set will be administered in class August 17.
-A critique of Glaeser's Triumph of the City is due July 27.
+A midterm problem set, final exam and term project are required.
+The Midterm Problem Set will be posted on Courseworks June 26 and due July 3.
+The Final Problem Set will be posted July 31 and is due August 7.
+A term project will be posted July 3 and is due August 7.